 Hamanishi Design has created a fix of lamps, aspect tables, and vases with a wonderful appearance and feel.
 By harnessing the colors of natural titanium oxide, they’re discovered to introduce a permanent color to the steel without adding any greater substances.
 With this simple, effective method, the opportunities are limitless.

 This look contrasts with Hamanishi’s Graffito vases, which use a virtual technique to initiate the titanium oxide response in precise patterns.
-This exciting approach of burning metal is proprietary to the studio, which evolved a digital system to execute the patterns.
+This exciting approach of burning metal is proprietary to the studio, which evolved a digital system to execute the designs.
 The result is straightforward, effective tableware that is positive to be a communication piece.

 Hamanishi Design has created a group of domestic furniture that takes advantage of the chemical reaction of burnt metallic.